cypress-io/cypress/docs/source/api/commands/readfile.md

 **{% fa fa-angle-right %} options**  ***(Object)***

-Pass in an options object to change the default behavior of `.readFile()`.
+Pass in an options object to change the default behavior of `cy.readFile()`.

 Option | Default | Notes
 --- | --- | ---